AnyLog-co/documentation/examples/Resource Monitoring.md

 To provide the functionality, each participating node collects the needed information and periodically pushes the info to the aggregator node.

 ### Collecting info on a participating node
-Example- pushing the operator status (including disk space and cpu utilization) to an aggregator node:
+In the example below, a monitored node is configured to push the information on data ingestion (including disk space and cpu utilization) to an aggregator node.
+The command ***get operator*** retrieves the needed ingestion information.
-In the example below, every 15 seconds the Operator status together with disk space and CPU utilization are collected
+In the example below, every 15 seconds the ingestion status (retrieved by the ***get operator*** command) together with disk space and CPU utilization are assigned
     to the variables: operator_stat, disk_space and cpu_percent respectively.
     Note: disk_space and cpu_percent are reserved names that are added to the JSON structure with the operator info.